-A clinic is a class.
-All clinical courses include a class seminar and a casework/fieldwork component.
-Students attend a weekly class session where they learn the substantive areas of the law that supplements the experiential portion of their coursework.
-Students work on real cases under the supervision and guidance of faculty who are practicing attorneys.
-Students also provide legal empowerment workshops to community members and Know-Your-Rights presentations to high school students.
+A. A clinic is a class.
+All clinical courses include a class seminar and a casework or fieldwork component.
+Students attend a weekly class session where they learn the relevant substantive areas of the law that supplement the experiential portion of their coursework.
+In most clinics, students work on real cases under the supervision and guidance of faculty who are practicing attorneys.
+In some clinics, students provide legal empowerment workshops to community members and Know-Your-Rights presentations to high school students.
 All clinics strive to create access to justice for underserved communities.

-The Externship Program provides students the opportunity to work in a variety of placements under the supervision of an externship supervisor such as an attorney or judge.
+The Externship Program provides students with the opportunity to work in a variety of placements under the supervision of an externship supervisor, such as an attorney or judge.
 The fieldwork is complemented by an academic component.
 Students who are enrolled in an externship course and successfully complete the course receive unit credit (but not an alpha grade).
 Please contact the Externship Program Office for more information at externoffice@swlaw.edu.